NazimHAli/wp-portable/README.md

 Dockerized WordPress development environment.
 Just needs Docker + your favorite editor, all requirements/packages are installed in Docker containers.
 Don't have to worry about installing and setting up WordPress + permissions + composer + mysql + virtual envs...etc.

-#### Motivation
-This is from a custom project I worked on a few years ago.
-There were 2 primary objectives:
- - Fully dockerized local dev environment
- - Portable

 ## Prerequisites
 [Docker Compose V2](https://docs.docker.com/compose/cli-command/)